Images

 Directory Structure

-To ingest data into Data Central, you will provide two folders, one containing the imaging files themselves, and one containing the metadata.
+To ingest imaging data into Data Central, you will provide two folders, one containing the data products files themselves, and one containing the metadata.

 Data